-Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Have you discussed this coorganisation? oncern with the appropriate Line Manager and Human Resources within your What is their view Does the professional ha eve children of their own? if known please give names & ages Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
+Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No ( to include: when, by whom and detail of interview) If not please specify reason)

+Have you discussed this concern with the appropriate Line Manager and Human Resources within your organisation?

+What is their view

+Does the professional have children of their own? if known please give names & ages safeguarding nature:

+Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.

 Does the professional work with children in any other capacity?

 Does the professional acknowledge the concern?
-Please consult with HR if advice is required about talking to the member of staff What is their view Do you believe that the individual concerned poses a current risk of significant harm to children and people in your organisation?
+Please consult with HR if advice is required about talking to the member of staff What is their view

+Do you believe that the individual concerned poses a current risk of significant harm to children and young people in your organisation?

 Please explain your rationale for both a Yes or No response.

 In your professional opinion what action should be taken in regard to the individual facing the allegation or concern?

 If the professional who these concerns are about, is not a member of staff directly employed by your organisation (i.e. an agency worker).
 Have you discussed this concern with the appropriate Line Manager for the organisation concerned?
 (If not, please contact the employer and complete the section below, prior to submitting this notification)

 What is their view

 Name of employer:

 Contact details:

-Please provide relevant details

-Form Completed by: Contact details: Information entered on MOSAIC: YES